wn-doolittle/caliper-spec/caliper.md

 The following [MessageEvent](#messageEvent) example utilizes an in-line context to illustrate how [JSON-LD](#jsonldDef) types can be specified.
 The [MessageEvent](#messageEvent), [Person](#person) and [Message](#message) terms are all considered node types.
 Other terms illustrate the *coercion* of values to specified data types.
 In the example below, the values of the `actor`, `object` and `edApp` terms are *coerced* to the `@id` keyword.
 This signals to a [JSON-LD](#jsonldDef) parser that if the value is set to a string (as is the case with `edApp`) it is to be interpreted as an [IRI](#iriDef).
 In a like manner, the `action` value is *coerced* to the `@vocab` keyword indicating that the value is to be interpreted as a [Term](#termDef) defined in the active context or as an [IRI](#iriDef); in this case *Posted*.
 Terms such as `name`, `description`, `dateCreated`, `dateModified` and `duration` are *coerced* to a particular value type such as a string, integer, boolean or date.

-Both node types and typed values are specified in the external IMS Caliper JSON-LD [context](http://purl.imsglobal.org/ctx/caliper/v1p1).
-Implementors are encouraged to familiarize themselves with the term definitions described therein.
+Both node types and typed values are specified in the external IMS Caliper JSON-LD [context](http://purl.imsglobal.org/ctx/caliper/v1p1).  implementers are encouraged to familiarize themselves with the term definitions described therein.

 #### Example: node and value types